A Short Survey on Sense-Annotated Corpora: Introduction

 \section{Introduction}

 Word Sense Disambiguation (WSD) is a key task in Natural Language Understanding.
-It consists in assigning the appropriate meaning from a pre-defined sense inventory to a word in context.
-While knowledge-based approaches to this task have been proposed \cite{agirreetal:14,Moroetal:14tacl,butnaru-ionescu-hristea:2017:EACLlong,chaplot2018knowledge}, supervised approaches \cite{zhongng:10,melamudetal:16,iacobaccietal:16,kagelback:2016} have been more effective in terms of performance when sense-annotated corpora are available \cite{raganatoetal:17}.
-Unfortunately, obtaining such data is heavily time-consuming and expensive \cite{schubert:2006}, and reasonable amounts of sense-annotated corpora tend to be available for English only.
-This produces the so-called knowledge-acquisition bottleneck \cite{Galeetal:92b}.
+It consists in assigning the appropriate meaning from a pre-defined sense inventory to a word in context\cite{navigli:09}.
+While knowledge-based approaches to this task have been proposed \cite{agirreetal:14,Moroetal:14tacl,butnaru-ionescu-hristea:2017:EACLlong,chaplot2018knowledge}, supervised approaches \cite{zhongng:10,melamudetal:16,iacobaccietal:16,kagelback:2016,luo2018incorporating} have been more effective in terms of performance when sense-annotated corpora are available \cite{raganatoetal:17,huang2019glossbert}.
+Unfortunately, obtaining such data is heavily time-consuming and expensive \cite{schubert:2006}, and a reasonable amount of manually-annotated instances are available for English only \cite{Milleretal:93}.

-The first main approach towards building sense-annotated corpora was SemCor \cite{miller93}, providing annotations for the WordNet sense inventory \cite{Fellbaum:98}.
-Since then, several semi-automatic and automatic approaches have also been proposed.
-These automatic efforts tend to produce noisier annotations, but their coverage has been shown to lead to better supervised and semi-supervised WSD systems \cite{taghipour2015semi,otegi:2016,raganatoetal:16,yuan:16,dellibovietal:17,pasininavigli:17}, as well as to learn effective embedded representations for senses \cite{iacobacci:2015,flekova:2016}.
+One of the first attempts towards building large sense-annotated corpora was SemCor \cite{Milleretal:93} which contains instances annotated with senses from WordNet \cite{Fellbaum:98}.
+Since then, several semi-automatic and automatic approaches have also been proposed \cite{taghipourng:15,dellibovietal:17,pasiniandnavigli:18}.
+These automatic efforts tend to produce noisier annotations, but their coverage has been shown to lead to better supervised and semi-supervised WSD systems \cite{taghipour2015semi,otegi:2016,raganatoetal:16,yuan:16,dellibovietal:17,pasininavigli:17}, as well as to learn effective embedded representations for senses \cite{iacobacci:2015,flekova:2016,mancini2017sw2v}.
+Nevertheless, each of the aforementioned datasets come with its own format, hence making it complicated to merge them or moving from one to another. \newcite{vialetal:18} tackled this specific problem and, following \newcite{raganatoetal:17}, proposed UFSAC, a unified repository of several sense-annotated corpora all with the same format, thus making it easier develop and test WSD models on different datasets.

 In this survey we present the main approaches in the literature to build sense-annotated corpora, not only for WordNet but also for multilingual sense inventories, namely Wikipedia and BabelNet.
 There have been additional constructing sense-annotated data for other resources such as the New Oxford American Dictionary \cite{yuan:16} or other language-specific versions like GermaNet \cite{henrich2012webcage}.
 While these language-specific resources are certainly relevant, in this paper we have focused on English WordNet and multilingual resources with a higher coverage like Wikipedia and BabelNet.\footnote{For a more specific survey on corpora annotated with language-specific versions of WordNet, please refer to \newcite{petrolito2014survey}.} Finally, we provide a general overview and statistics of these sense-annotated resources, providing relevant details across resources and languages.